drubinstein/pokerl/content/docs/chapter-1/the-loop.md

 - the reward
 - the policy / the agent

+because doing a little pre-work saves time later.

 ## Tic Tac Toe

 Let's apply RL to Tic-Tac-Toe.
-RL does not need machine learning.
-A valid RL agent can be as simple as a look up table!
-For those who have never played Tic-Tac-Toe, Tic-Tac-Toe is a two player game where each player takes turns marking a single square in a 3x3 grid.
+RL does not need deep learning.
+A valid RL agent can be as simple as a look up table.
+Tic-Tac-Toe is a two player game where each player takes turns marking a single square in a 3x3 grid.
 The first player to have marked 3 squares making a horizontal, vertical or diagonal line wins.
-Let's breakdown Tic-Tac-Toe in the framework above
+Let's breakdown Tic-Tac-Toe in the framework above:

 ```
 Example Tic-Tac-Toe configurations: